RachMink/Interactive-Lab-Hub/Lab 3/README.md

    - Add a shuffle song feature if someone wants a new chosen song
    - use Youtube instead of Spotify API
    - There is a slight delay between the users speech input and the song output
+   - certain accents were not undeerstood when not annunciating the words

 3. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
    - screen interface